 In printmaking class, she will bring her travelling etching press.

 Extra materials for resale at cost if there is not an art supply shop in your town

 Some tools and equipment, however beginning, inexperienced or disorganised students are welcome and will be catered for

 A detailed materials list will be supplied before the class for those students who work better that way

-Christine charges a tuition fee (daily rate) + travel (if more than 1 hour from Lismore) + accommodation
+Tuition fee (daily rate) + travel (if more than 1 hour from Lismore) + accommodation

 If she is already working in your town, she may reduce the travelling fee.

 Materials costs per student start from $15 per day, depending on the workshop, its length and any extra materials purchased.

 $120 per person.
 Includes all materials, tools and learning experiences + smoko and lunch.
 Discounts are given for students who have attended a previous Studio Door Art Workshop